gn0/honeybee/README.md

-# SurveyKIT: tools for efficient work with SurveyCTO forms
+# Honeybee: tools for efficient work with XLSForm questionnaires